Coding and reimbursement for teledermatology

 CMS is processing telemedicine claims based on current guidance and your Medicare Administrative Contractor (MAC) may delay or require additional clarification to process telemedicine claims.
 Please reach out to your MAC for further guidance.

 Teledermatology reimbursement rules are set by Medicare and individual private payers.
-Most of the guidance below is on Medicare reimbursement, but there are resources on private payers at the bottom.
+The guidance below is on Medicare reimbursement.

 The Academy has created a flowchart to help you identify and code teledermatology visits, along with a downloadable coding guide.
 Keep reading below for more guidance on how to use these documents.

 The AAD has created a flowchart (PDF) to help you distinguish between and code these visits.Download

 The AAD has created a coding guide (PDF) to help you code these visits.Download

 Medicare pays separately for brief communications or virtual check-in.
 Virtual check-ins are patient initiated communications with a dermatologist or non-physician clinician reported with one of the “G” codes described below.
 It is important to note that new guidance released by CMS on March 30, 2020 has waived the established patient requirement for G2010 and G2012.

 G2010 (asynchronous) – A Medicare patient sends a digital image to their physician for evaluation.

 G2012 (synchronous) – A brief virtual check-in used for triage of a concern from a Medicare patient.
 This virtual check-in is a 5-10 minute live-video real-time two-way interaction between the patient and the dermatologist to determine if an in-person visit is necessary.

 G2252 (synchronous) – This virtual check-in used for a more extended triage of a medical concern from a Medicare patient.
 The virtual check-in is an 11-20 minute synchronous interaction between the patient and the dermatologist to determine if an in-person visit is necessary.